MeltedGlacier/Rhyther-Original/README.md

-This is the Original Version of Rhyther, which is now Discontinued sense a Rewrite is being made, I have decided to make this Version and maybe also the Rewrite Open-Source. :D
+This is the Original version of Rhyther, The Rewrited Source-Code is Privated and only owned by FunkinCloth, This version of Rhyther is allowed to be used by anyone, Do not ask for the Rewrite Source-Code